mufkuw/m-paperless/docs/usage.md

 - Share links do not require a user to login and thus link directly to a file.
 - Links are unique and are of the form `{paperless-url}/share/{randomly-generated-slug}`.
 - Links can optionally have an expiration time set.
-- After a link expires or is deleted users will be redirected to the regular paperless-ngx login.
+- After a link expires or is deleted users will be redirected to the regular M-Paperless login.

 !!! tip

-    If your paperless-ngx instance is behind a reverse-proxy you may want to create an exception to bypass any authentication layers that are part of your setup in order to make links truly publicly-accessible.
+    If your M-Paperless instance is behind a reverse-proxy you may want to create an exception to bypass any authentication layers that are part of your setup in order to make links truly publicly-accessible.
 Of course, do so with caution.

 ## PDF Actions